Celebrity SAS: Who Dares Wins cast line up of celebrities, spoilers and when to watch

-SAS: Who Dares Wins 2020 celebrity series is here - who's on the cast and when is it on TV?
+SAS: Who Dares Wins 2020 celebrity series is here - who's on the cast and who finished top in the results?

-A second special Celebrity series of SAS: Who Dares Wins is currently airing on Channel 4.
+A second special Celebrity series of SAS: Who Dares Wins aired this Spring on Channel 4.

 Just like on the main series, the team of ex-Special Forces operators, led by Chief Instructor Ant Middleton have put a cast of celebrities through an intensive 7 day course to see if they’ve got what it takes to pass this unique version of SAS Selection.